-A winter trip to Brussels wasn’t in our original Europe travel plan.
+A winter trip to Brussels wasn’t in my original Europe travel plan.
 Having previously spent a few days in the Belgian capital in 2007, I wanted to focus on other new-to-me destinations, preferably farther south.
-Riga was dark and cold in February and I was in need of some Iberian sunshine.
-But search as I might, flights to Barcelona just didn’t match up with our travel dates.
-So I took a chance and used the “travel everywhere” search feature of skyscanner.com.
+But search as I might, flights to Barcelona just didn’t match up with my travel dates.
+So I took a chance and used the “travel everywhere” search feature of Skyscanner.
 My only requirement was a direct flight from Riga on a particular date.
 The best (read: cheapest) flight was to Brussels on RyanAir, €50 round trip.
 Sold!
-We were off to the land of chocolate and beer.
+I was off to the land of chocolate and beer.

 Another unique historical exhibition is the Horta Museum, the former home and studio of Belgian Art Nouveau architect Victor Horta.
 The fully furnished, five-story townhouse is a masterpiece of stained glass, curved railings and tile mosaics.
 I literally gasped when I first saw the dining room, resplendent in white subway tiles and earthy-brown woods illuminated with colorful glass chandeliers and floor-to-ceiling windows.

 The Museum is only open from 14:00-17:30, and just 40 or so people are allowed in at a time so you will likely queue outside.
 But a visit to this UNESCO World Heritage Site is most definitely worth the effort.
 It took around 20 minutes to walk to Horta Museum from the Royal Palace neighborhood, but it’s also possible to take the tram.